A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 What is shared ownership?

 Shared ownership is when you buy a percentage of a property (sometimes with a mortgage) and pay rent on the remaining amount.
-Shared ownership often requires a smaller deposit because you are not buying the whole property.
+Shared ownership often requires a smaller deposit because you are buying only part of the property.
 It can be a fantastic opportunity for some first-time buyers, but it should first be discussed with a mortgage advisor.

 Could a joint mortgage be right for me?